International Development Week

 Wanndet Dim is one of this year’s Top 30 Under 30 award recipients.
 Hailing from Phnom Penh, Cambodia, Wanndet works for WASH-SDO, a partner organization of the Centre for Affordable Water Sanitation and Technology (CAWST).

-Wanndet will be visiting Edmonton, AB to talk about WASH and climate change in the Cambodian context.
-This is a must-attend event for those who are passionate about climate action!
+Wanndet visited Edmonton, AB to talk about WASH and climate change in the Cambodian context.
+This was a must-attend event for those who are passionate about climate action!

 Lunch & Learn with Islamic Relief Canada